 ──────────

-traverses a namespace structure, must make special arrangements to avoid the
+Code that traverses a namespace structure, must make special arrangements to

-"infinite" recursion that may occur if a space contains a reference to one of
+avoid the unbounded recursion that could occur if a space contained a reference

 Example: